 A clinical trial has opened in France for focused ultrasound treatment of BPH.

-A clinical trial in Finland is ongoing for a variety of prostate disease.
+A clinical trial has opened in Finland for a variety of prostate disease.

 Regulatory Approval and Reimbursement